| Congetella Fresh Mozzarella Type Cheese | Kefir-Leban a Fresh Sour-Curd Creamy Cheese |

 Below demonstrates two large granite mortars with pestles placed on top of each other, which is what I may use as a heavy weight source [about 15kg or about 35 pounds all up].
 A bucket filled with water also makes a suitable weight--

 Next, demonstrates the pressed curds placed on wooden chopping boards at different stages during the drying process.
-Before turning the curd over each day, the top and side surfaces of the curd are first gently rubbed [buffed] with a clean piece of white cotton cloth, dipped in olive oil, or, salt solution, or in fact, diluted vinegar or any mixture of these.
-After turning the curd over on the wooden board, any non-buffed exposed surface of the curd is buffed as above.
+Before turning the curd over each day, the top and side surfaces are first gently rubbed [buffed] with a clean piece of white cotton cloth, dipped in olive oil, or, salt solution, or in fact, diluted vinegar or any mixture of the latter two.
+After turning the curd over, any non-buffed exposed surface is buffed as above.

 Note, the red coloured cheese [middle right of picture linked below], has chili flavoured sufu [preserved bean curd, sometimes referred to as Chinese cheese] folded into the original Kefir-Leban before the Kefir-Leban is pressed in a cheese-form.
 The first two cheeses [top left] had black un hulled sesame seeds folded in the Kefir-Leban, before pressing.
 I may include fresh or dry herbs or peppercorns etc. folded in with the fresh Kefir-Leban before pressing to produce some wonderful herb cheeses--

 And finally, the semi-dry curds are dipped in melted beeswax to seal the curd and prevent further drying.
 The sealed cheese is matured at room temperature, or in the fridge or root cellar for an appropriate amount of time, depending on the type of cheese one wishes to prepare--